 08 of 09

 Specialty livestock are those animals that are not commonly farmed.
-Here’s a list of some potential specialty livestock: beefalo, buffalo, deer, elk (for meat and antlers), pheasant, alpacas and llamas, goats, horses (draft horses, miniatures, exotics), mink, mules and donkeys, rabbits for meat, Angora rabbits for hair, worms for composting.
-In the poultry category: balut (partially-incubated duck eggs), partially developed chicken eggs (for Asian markets), ducks for meat and pate, doves, geese,... guinea fowl, peafowl and peacocks, pigeons, turkey, and quail.Continue to 9 of 9 below.
+Potential specialty livestock can include beefalo (bison cow hybrid), buffalo, deer, elk (for meat and antlers), pheasant, alpacas and llamas, goats, horses (draft horses, miniatures, exotics), mink, mules and donkeys, rabbits for meat, Angora rabbits for hair, and worms for composting.
+In terms of specialty poultry items, you can produce balut (partially-incubated duck eggs), partially developed chicken eggs (for Asian markets), ducks for meat and pate, doves, geese, guinea fowl, peafowl and peacocks, pigeons, turkey, and quail.Continue to 9 of 9 below.

 09 of 09

-Consider what kind of value-added products you can make on your farm.
-Some ideas include: beeswax products like candles, propolis products for healing, herbal products made from wildcrafted or farm-grown herbs like tinctures, dried teas, and salves.
-Kombucha, sweet and hard cider, beer, wine, cheese, tanning hides, dried fruits, furniture, wool for spinning or spun into yarn and dyed, processed meat like jerky, salsa, soap - the possibilities are nearly endless.
-Here are some product ideas in... more detail to get you started:
+There are other value-added products you can make on your farm that come as a result of your agricultural endeavors.
+For example, if you keep bees, in addition to honey, you can sell beeswax products like candles or propolis (bee glue), which is used for wound healing.
+You can develop a line of herbal tinctures, teas, and salve products made from wildcrafted or farm-grown herbs.
+As a farm byproduct, you may be able to make specialty products like kombucha, sweet and hard cider, beer, wine, cheese, tanning hides, dried fruits, furniture, wool for spinning or spun into yarn and dyed, processed meat like jerky, salsa, soap—the possibilities are nearly endless.